Civil Service Exam Practice Test

 How long do civil service tests take?

-It depends on the test but expect the exam to last at least several hours.
+It depends on the test, but you can expect the exam to last at least 2-3 hours.

 When can I take a civil service test?

 Some exams are available on a continual basis, while others have specific test dates.

 Where will I take a civil service test?

 Some jurisdictions will allow candidates to take the test online.
 Others require candidates to take the test in person.